 - Food sensitivities

 - Chronic stress

 Is it possible to get tested for Leaky Gut Syndrome?
 Absolutely.
 While LGS is a syndrome (a collection of symptoms) and not a true ‘disease’, it can be tested for to help identify the proper course of treatment.
-The best way to understand if there is intestinal permeability is to work with a functional medicine doctor who can run a Lactulose/Mannitol challenge.
-This will identify if larger molecules (lactulose) are ‘leaking’ out of the intestine more frequently than its smaller counterpart, mannitol.
+The best way to understand if there is intestinal permeability is to work with a functional medicine doctor who can run a a series of biomarkers to help identify this issue.